GORING GAP WALKS

 We offer a First Steps walk on Tuesdays.
 If necessary this can be an individually tailored walk.
 If you are interested in this walk, or know someone that might be, please Contact us and we will be happy to advise availability and ensure that a leader is available.

-When you come to your first walk, please download the Walking for Health Walker Registration Form (WRF) fill it in and bring it with you.
+When you come to your first walk, please subscribe to our registration system (see Welcome Page for details.
+Alternatively download the Walking for Health Walker GGW Registration Form fill it in and bring it with you.
 This saves time at the start of the walk.

 To help a newcomer decide which group to join, the chart below shows what would be expected of a walker joining any one of our groups.